 In 1855 the eminent French writer Victor Hugo arrived in Guernsey.
 Having escaped from France and then been expelled from Jersey for his political utterances, he settled for a number of years in Guernsey, writing some of his best known works and amusing the local populace with his unconventional lifestyle.

 The advent of the steam railway in Britain encouraged people to take trips to the coast and soon passages to Guernsey and Jersey were being advertised.
 The first Tourist Guide was published in 1834 and when the Railway companies purchased their own boats and started the boat train service things really took off.
 The two companies involved were forced to race to get to the only convenient berth in St Peter Port, a situation that was not halted until the sinking of the 'Stella' in 1899.
 One hundred and five people died in the shipwreck, which is often called 'The Titanic of the Channel Islands'.

-The development of the steamship led to the decline of the shipbuilding industry but encouraged the export of perishable goods.
+The development of the steamship led to the a radical change for Guernsey's industries.
+The shipbuilding industry declined but the export of perishable goods increased.
 The harbour was enlarged and the export of grapes and flowers grown in vineries around the island began.
 This was followed later by the export of tomatoes, which in the early 19th century were thought to be inedible.
 However, in the 1870s reports in medical journals suggested that the tomato had medicinal qualities and they became fashionable.
 Many growers changed from growing grapes to growing tomatoes and with the export of main crop tomatoes in 1884 the Tomato industry was born.